-- Satin and fill stitches There is no looping or pulling on the top of a sew-out when sewing satin and fill stitches. - Satin stitches You can see 1/3 of bobbin showing in the middle of columns and the top color for the remainder around the sides. - Fill Stitches On the back of the sew-out, the top thread is even along the edge.
+- Satin and fill stitches There is no looping or pulling on the top of a sew-out when sewing satin and fill stitches. - Satin stitches On the back side of the sewout, you can see 1/3 of bobbin showing in the middle of columns and the top color for the remainder around the sides. - Fill Stitches On the back of the sew-out, the top thread is even along the edge.